Worldline's $8.7 billion Ingenico deal to create European payments leader

-The purchase by Worldline, which was born out of French IT company Atos (ATOS.PA), is the latest deal in the payments sector, where the firms cater to everything from small shops needing card terminals to large online businesses.
+The purchase by Worldline, which was born out of French IT company Atos, is the latest deal in the payments sector, where the firms cater to everything from small shops needing card terminals to large online businesses.

-The increasing use of smartphones for online payments and the growing success of Apple Pay (AAPL.O), Google Pay (GOOGL.O) and Amazon (AMZN.O) has led to more competition, with mergers and acquisitions allowing firms to build scale and cut costs.
+The increasing use of smartphones for online payments and the growing success of Apple Pay, Google Pay and Amazon has led to more competition, with mergers and acquisitions allowing firms to build scale and cut costs.

 The global payments industry is set to reach $3 trillion a year in revenue by 2023 as more people switch from cash to digital payments for online and store purchases, according to research by consulting firm McKinsey.

-In 2019, Fiserv Inc (FISV.O) bought First Data Corp for $22 billion, while Fidelity National Information Services (FIS) (FIS.N) bought Worldpay for about $35 billion, consolidating their positions as the top two players globally.
+In 2019, Fiserv Inc bought First Data Corp for $22 billion, while Fidelity National Information Services (FIS) bought Worldpay for about $35 billion, consolidating their positions as the top two players globally.

 The takeover of Ingenico gives the firm an implied equity value of 7.8 billion euros and would immediately boost Worldline’s earnings per share, with around 250 million euros expected in savings by 2024.